Back to top

 Alternate Name

-Hospital Readmission rate within 30 days of leaving hospital for selected conditions
+Hospital Readmission rate within 30 days of discharge after hospitalization for selected conditions

 INDICATOR DESCRIPTION